Harassment & Discrimination in the Restaurant, Bar, Food & Beverage Industry

 Training of Restaurant Policies:

-It is extremely important to note, however that putting it down on paper is only the first step — these polices must be followed, enforced, trained, and discussed on an ongoing basis.
+However, putting it down on paper is only the first step.
+Employers must also insure that these policies are followed, enforced, trained, and discussed on an ongoing basis.

 Call an Experienced Restaurant Consultant:

-To discuss restaurant, bar, food and beverage industry standard policies and procedures regarding harassment and discrimination regarding your restaurant or bar litigation matter, call today for a FREE Initial, No-Obligation Consultation with Restaurant Expert Witness – Howard Cannon: 800.300.5764
+To discuss foodservice industry standard policies and procedures regarding harassment and discrimination in your restaurant or bar litigation matter, call today for a FREE Initial, No-Obligation Consultation with Restaurant Expert Witness – Howard Cannon: 800.300.5764